Helsinki-NLP/OpusFilter/README.md

 The values file should contain one JSON object per line.
 If a line cannot be interpreted as a JSON object, it is read as a plain unicode string.
 Dots (`.`) in the key are interpreted as multiple get operations (e.g. `x.y` expects that there is key `x` under the key `y`).
+List items can be accessed with integer keys.
 The type conversion can be used e.g. for forcing numerical values to be compared as strings.

 ### Training language and alignment models